meltano/hub-utils/README.md

 ## `hub-utils get-variant-names`

-NOTE: USED FOR AUTOMATION ONLY
+NOTE: USED FOR [AUTOMATION](https://github.com/meltano/hub/tree/main/.github/workflows) ONLY

-This command will get all the variant names for a given set of filters.
+Generate a list of variant names for a given set of filters.
-The list will be formatted as escapped JSON to be used by Github Actions.
+The list will be formatted as escaped JSON to be used by Github Actions.

 **Usage**: